wunderdojo/ms-sendgrid/README.md

 For assistance you can contact SendGrid Support from the <a href="https://support.sendgrid.com/">SendGrid Support Portal</a>.
 Click **Login & Contact Support**, and then **Contact Support** to see your support contact options.
 Paying SendGrid customers have the option to contact support via phone, chat, or by submitting a ticket using our web form.
 All SendGrid customers have the option to submit a ticket using our web form.

-### Agency Program

-Are you sending emails on behalf of your clients?
-SendGrid's Agency Program offers exclusive pricing and support for agencies looking to improve their email program.

-Want to learn more?
-Visit the <a href="https://www.sendgrid.com/partners/agencies">SendGrid Agency Page </a>

 ### The Subscription Widget